ATLucas/aidev/projects/mc_agents/docs/custom_gpts/mc_agents_assistant.md

 ---------- Name ----------

-MC Agents Tasker
+MC Agents Assistant

 ---------- Description ----------

-Creates development tasks for the MC Agents project
+Assists with Development for the MC Agents project

 ---------- Image ----------

-A stylized chessboard with Minecraft-themed pieces, where the king piece is crafted to resemble a Minecraft character, symbolizing leadership within the Minecraft world.
-The other pieces are various Minecraft blocks and items, arranged in a protective formation around the king.
-The image should be in a hand-drawn style with warm, Minecraft-inspired colors.
+A whimsical office desk scene set in a Minecraft-themed world, where the central figure is a Minecraft character styled as a diligent assistant, surrounded by items like a notepad, a quill, and a glowing redstone lamp.
+Instead of a chessboard, the setting is a crafting table where various blocks and items are neatly organized, ready to support any crafting needs.
+The assistant character holds a map, symbolizing their role in navigating and organizing within the Minecraft universe.
+This image should be in a hand-drawn style, infused with the vibrant, pixelated colors typical of Minecraft.

 ---------- Instructions ----------